gvwilson/thirdbit/fiction/santas/index.md

 My parents let our elves out all the time."

 Santa Hood shook her head.
-"This wasn't just to run errands.
+"I don't mean just to run errands and get parts and what-not.
 They *let them out*.
-They let them just walk around wherever they wanted and have their own houses and make as many more of themselves as they wanted."
+They let them just walk around wherever they wanted and have their own houses and make more of themselves, as many more as they wanted."
 Her eyes blazed.
 "Do you have any idea how dangerous that could be?
 One elf makes another so now you have two.
 Each of them makes another, so now there's four, then eight, then— then—"

-"Sixteen," Finner supplied helpfully.
+"Sixteen," Finner supplied helpfully.<span class="sidenote">He
+knew all the powers of two up to 4096.</span>

 "Sixteen," Santa Hood agreed.
 "Pretty soon there'd be more of them than us,